 And yet your church’s Facebook posts may only be getting a few likes or comments, maybe none at all.
 If you’ve been at the social media game awhile, it might even seem like reaching your church community on social media has gotten harder.
 In many ways, it actually has.
 You have to craft a post that resonates perfectly with your followers just for a sliver of them to actually see it.

 So, how should churches use social media?
 Why has reaching people on social media gotten harder?
-What strategies should churches be trying in 2022?
+What strategies should churches be trying?
 And how can churches ensure that the way they are using social media is actually helping people to follow Jesus?

 The social media business model